 - No student should have to be profoundly impacted by personal violence because they lacked information about when, why and how it occurs.
 We want you to know how to reduce your risk of being assaulted and how to reduce your risk of committing assault.

 - You can intervene in a situation that you know is not right.
 And you can make a difference.
 We know that anyone can intervene.
 So stand up, don’t stand by.
-If you want to get involved to end sexual violence, contact Wanda Swan at 615.322.4843.
+If you want to get involved to end sexual violence, contact the Project Safe Center at firstname.lastname@example.org.

 Q: What exactly does an advocate do?